-I believe that the single most important factor influencing mental development in Apert syndrome is not raised intracranial pressure but instead is the amount of oxygen that the brain is receiving while the child is asleep.
+I believe that the single most important factor influencing mental development in Apert syndrome is not raised intracranial pressure, but instead is the amount of oxygen that the brain is receiving while the child is asleep.
 The inability to breathe normally while sleeping is called sleep apnea.
 There are two types of sleep apnea: central and obstructive.
 Central apnea is when the brain “forgets” to breathe.
-This is often caused by cerebellar tonsillar herniation (aka “Chiari”), or less frequently from raised intracranial pressure.
-Obstructive apnea, which is the most common cause of apnea in Apert syndrome, results from a narrowed or blocked airway (most often, compressed nasal passages).
+This is often caused by cerebellar tonsillar herniation (a Chiari), or less frequently from raised intracranial pressure.
+One treatment for central apnea is to enlarge the back of the skull, while simultaneously enlarging the bone around the upper spine to decompress the Chiari (Publication #48).
+The other type of sleep apnea, or obstructive apnea, is the most common type of apnea in Apert syndrome and is the result of a narrowed or blocked airway (most often, compressed nasal passages).
 If a child is found to have significant sleep apnea, there are different treatments that may be prescribed, beginning with medications.
 There are a number of medicines that can open up a partially blocked airway in order to make breathing easier.
 If medications are not completely successful, the next step might be to consider a tonsillectomy.
 If a tonsillectomy is not successful, the last option short of major surgery is to try CPAP, which is a facemask that is worn at night that will deliver a rush of air each time the child breathes in.
-CPAP is usually very effective when worn all night; however, most parents find that their child will pull them off at some point during night, making this treatment only partially successful.
-If none of the above treatments are able to bring a child enough oxygen at night, then surgery is recommended.
+CPAP is usually very effective when worn all night; however, many parents find that their child might pull off the mask at some point, making this treatment only partially successful.
+If none of the above treatments are able to bring a child enough oxygen at night, then surgery might be necessary.
 Depending on a child’s age, either a tracheostomy or a midfacial advancement might be recommended.
 In Dallas, for a number of reasons we recommend tracheostomies for children under the age of 6 years, after which we will consider advancing the midface.

 Surgery of the Midface

 There are three basic operations used to bring the midface forward in Apert syndrome: the LeFort I, the LeFort III and the monobloc.
-The LeFort I brings the lower midface forward from the level of the upper teeth to the nostrils, but this is usually not done until children have completed their growth.
-The LeFort III brings the entire midface forward in one piece from the upper teeth to just above the cheekbones and the monobloc brings both the midface and the forehead forward together at the same operation.
+The LeFort I brings the lower midface forward from the level of the upper teeth to the nostrils, but this operation is usually not done until children have completed their growth.
+The LeFort III brings the entire midface forward in one piece from the upper teeth to the top of the nose, just above the cheekbones, and the monobloc brings both the midface and the forehead forward together at the same time.
 Some surgeons believe the monobloc is a very good operation for Apert syndrome.
-In my opinion the only advantage to this procedure is that it brings the forehead and midface forward at the same time, potentially saving a child an operation.
-However, there are many reasons that this operation is not offered to our patients in Dallas.
-To begin with the ideal time to bring the forehead forward is not the same as the ideal time to bring the midface forward.
-More importantly, studies have shown that the monobloc operation has a high risk for very serious infections (Publications #8, 24, 36).
+In my opinion the only good thing about this procedure is that it brings the forehead and midface forward at the same time, potentially saving a child an operation.
+However, there are numerous reasons why this operation is not offered to our patients in Dallas.
+To begin with, the ideal time to bring the forehead forward is not the same as the ideal time to bring the midface forward.
+More importantly, studies have shown that the monobloc operation has a high risk for very serious infections (Publications #8, #66).
 This may be why the LeFort III is currently the most commonly performed operation for treating the midface in Apert syndrome.
 Although the LeFort III is a major operation, of all the different procedures done for Apert syndrome it has the greatest impact on normalizing a child’s appearance and improving breathing at night.
-Once again, in my opinion, most surgeons perform this operation too early; our data suggests that other surgeons operate on average at age 5.
-We have recently completed a study that showed that following this operation midfacial growth ceases, so when performed at an early age it will most likely need to be repeated when the child gets older.
+However, in my opinion most surgeons perform this operation too early; our research suggests that other surgeons operate on average at age 5.
+We have recently completed a study that showed, following this operation, midfacial growth ceases, so when performed at an early age it will most likely need to be repeated when the child gets older.
 Based on the results of our study we have found that if surgery can be delayed until after age 7 (and appropriately over-corrected), it is very unlikely that a child will ever need to undergo this operation a second time.
 The LeFort III is performed through the same incision, on the top of the child’s head that is used for operating on the skull.
-The bones of the midface are cut across the top of the nose, along the floor of the orbit (under the eye), and down the sides of the cheekbones.
+The bones of the midface are cut across the top of the nose, along the floor of the orbit (under the eyes), and down the sides of the cheekbones.
 No scars are put on the child’s face.
-After the bones are cut, the midface is moved forward and with the traditional LeFort III, these bones are held in position with bone grafts (taken from the skull) and plates and screws.
+With the traditional LeFort III, after the bones are cut the midface is moved forward and these bones are held in position with bone grafts (taken from the skull) and plates and screws.
 In young children, the teeth used to be wired together for 4-6 weeks.
 In older children who have completed facial growth, a LeFort I may be done at the same time as a LeFort III.

-In 1998 I developed what is called a halo-distraction technique for the LeFort III.
-This is a technique utilizes a device called the RED (Publications #17, 24), which is actually not red, but purple in color.
+In 1998, I developed the halo-distraction technique for the LeFort III.
+This is a technique utilizes a device called the RED (Publications #17, #25, #55), which is actually not red, but purple in color.
 It gets its name for being a Rigid External Distraction device.
-The RED is used primarily in children because it is usually not necessary for teenagers who have finished their growth, unless the midface is too recessed to be treatable with a traditional LeFort III.
-With the RED procedure the bones of the mid face are cut loose then instead of pulling the midface forward and filling in the gaps with skull bone, the skin is closed and a halo is attached to the outside of the skull with 8-10 screws.
+The RED is used primarily in growing children.
+With the RED procedure, the bones of the midface are cut and then instead of pulling the midface forward and filling in the gaps with skull bone, the skin is closed and a halo is attached to the outside of the skull with 8-10 screws.
 A splint (U-shaped piece of plastic) is attached to the upper teeth and two wires extend forward from this splint to attach to the halo.
-The forward pull of the midface comes from the dental splint.
-Many surgeons choose to attach the halo to the bones of the face using wires that poke through the skin of the face.
-I believe that it is better to not use any wires going through the facial skin because they leave permanent scars that I would not want my own child’s face.
+By turning screws on the halo, the midface very slowly advances forward.
+I believe that it is better to use a splint and not have any wires going through the facial skin, because they leave permanent scars that I would not want my own child’s face.
 The parents, or the child, turn two screws on the device 2 to 3-times day in order to slowly (and painlessly!) bring the midface forward.
 The children are allowed to eat soft foods, may go to school, and can even go swimming while wearing the RED.
 For some children wearing this device after surgery is easier than for others.
-Seven to eight weeks later (some doctors make children wear this for much longer), the device is removed with a 20-30 minute anesthetic.
-One advantage of using the RED device is that it is a smaller operation than a traditional LeFort III, but the greatest advantage of the RED device is that it enables surgeons to move the midface much further forward than is possible the traditional technique (based on a study done at our center).
-We have treated over 125 children with this technique, and continue to make fine improvements in this procedure.
+Seven to eight weeks later (some doctors make children wear the halo for much longer), the device is removed with a 20-30 minute anesthetic.
+One advantage of using the RED device is that it is a smaller operation than a traditional LeFort III.
+However, probably the greatest advantage of the RED device is that it enables surgeons to move the midface much further forward than is possible the traditional technique (based on a studies done at our center).
+We have treated over 175 children and continue to make fine improvements in this technique.

 Two different children, picture above, with Apert syndrome undergoing a halo-distraction LeFort III.
 Other pictures are available in our published studies.